OllieWP634/graduate-salary-analysis/README.md

 # Income Data Analysis Tool
+*Graduate salary analysis using MATLAB, supplemented by Excel.*

 ## Overview
 A **MATLAB** application that compares average UK salary trends for *graduates*, *postgraduates*, and *non-graduates*.